 The class emphasizes elements of effective instructional planning that provide students with the motivation to learn and socialize with each other to create an inclusive classroom.
 With this foundational knowledge of applied behavioral analysis (ABA), graduates will leave the program prepared to meet students where they are and bring them together around a common goal.

-Learn more about UMSV’s online MS in Childhood Education and Special Education (Dual Certification Grades 1-6) program.
+Learn more about UMSV’s online MS Childhood Education (Grades 1 to 6) and Special Education (All Grades – PreK to Grade 12) Dual Certification program.